 Create Lifelong Friendships

-Of course, perhaps the most well-known benefit to joining a sorority or fraternity is the ability to create friendships that last a lifetime.
+When it is all said and done, the best part of joining a sorority or fraternity is the opportunity to create friendships that last a lifetime.
 Though you make friends in college through other avenues, the closeness you can experience in Greek life sometimes fosters closer connections than you might make otherwise.

 With a bit of research, you might find a sorority or fraternity is right for you and your college experience.
 Spending time with fellow students and working toward shared goals is very rewarding if you commit to the journey.

-When deciding whether or not to join a fraternity or sorority, do your research based on your specific campus.
-Sometimes certain campuses have opportunities to join other close-knit groups that have nothing to do with Greek life.
-Other campuses, however, offer Greek life as one of the only chances to enjoy a more social atmosphere.
-It depends on the situation and the student, so make a decision that is right for you.
+When deciding whether or not to join a fraternity or sorority, be sure to do your research based on your specific campus.
+Some campuses have opportunities to join other close-knit groups outside Greek life.
+While other campuses, however, offer Greek life as one of the only chances to enjoy a more social atmosphere.
+It depends on the university and the student, so make a decision that is right for you.

-Just remember that Greek life often is nothing like the movies and TV shows present.
+Just remember that Greek life is rarely like the movies and TV shows present.
 The hazing and inappropriate parties might be part of some fraternities and sororities, but not all, and you can make a final decision once you see for yourself.

-Meanwhile, consider the views of other students regarding fraternities and sororities to find out how the experience was for them.
+Meanwhile, consider the views of other students regarding fraternities and sororities to find out what the experience was like for them.